ng-/ng/readme.md

 		}
 	})
 ```
+##### transforms

-- In the previous os factory and routing config, we showed you a little magic.
+In the previous os factory and routing config, we showed you a little magic.
 How do we make these to functions that have node functions run on a browser where there isn't node.

 Actually the os factory - unlike the previous factory examples - will run only on the server. ng automatically creates a factory of the same name and identical api on the client.
 This "twin" client factory simply calls the server factory via an http request and the result is returned to the client.
 Since this all happens automatically, the client functionality appears identical to the server's.